Average Student Loan Debt for a Bachelor’s Degree

 Average 4-year Bachelor’s Degree Debt by State

 The majority of the states with the highest levels of debt are located in the northeast.
 The low-debt states are primarily concentrated in the west.
-In 21 states the average debt was over $30,000 – 5 of them in particular had an average of over $35,000.
+In 10 lowest-debt states, the average debt was $22,786.

-• Over the past 17 years, the student debt load has grown by twice the rate of inflation in 18 states.
+• From 2004 to 2019, the student debt load had grown at twice the rate of inflation in 18 states.

 • In 5 states, inflation outpaced the student debt load.